natesaint/genetic-programming-snake/README.md

 # genetic-programming-snake
-## Genetic Programming applied to the game of Snake
+## Genetic Programming applied to the Game of Snake

 ### Running
 1. Download The Julia Programming Language v1.0 from https://julialang.org